tvieira/tvieira.com/about.md

 * Linux operating systems, applications and utilities
 * Systems monitoring and troubleshooting

-Currently Lead all the quality efforts around Istio on top of OpenShift Container Platform at Red Hat.
-The work includes setting up and maintaining a continuous integration & continuous deployment infrastructure, coordinate testing efforts with other teams and test & release planning.
-It also includes test execution of unit, component, integration, interoperability and acceptance testing.
+I currently lead the quality engineering efforts for the [OpenShift Service Mesh](https://docs.openshift.com/container-platform/4.3/service_mesh/service_mesh_arch/understanding-ossm.html) (Istio, Kiali and Jaeger) at Red Hat.
+The work includes setting up and maintaining a continuous integration & continuous deployment infrastructure, coordinate testing efforts with adjacent teams, and managing tests & release planning.
+I also develop tests in all levels: unit, component, integration, interoperability and acceptance testing.

-I am addicted to coffee.
-In the past I studied coffee roasting, cupping and brewing and at the [London School of Coffee](http://www.londonschoolofcoffee.com/).
-I always dreamed in becoming a private pilot and be able to fly single-engine aircrafts.
-I'm currently studying and practicing to obtain a private pilot license at the [East Coast Aero Club](http://eastcoastaeroclub.com/), in Massachusetts USA.
+Along side mu technologist career, I am a coffee enthusiast.
+I was previously trained in coffee roasting, cupping and brewing at the [London School of Coffee](http://www.londonschoolofcoffee.com/).
+I also enrolled in a private pilot training at at the [East Coast Aero Club](http://eastcoastaeroclub.com/), and in the past year I've been flying single-engine aircrafts across the New England region.

 ## Contact